 As the person ages this type of freckle generally become less noticeable.
 Apart from sun protection, no particular treatment is necessary.

-Lentigines are due to localised proliferation of melanocytes.
-The most common type, solar lentigines, arise in middle age and also result from sun damage (age spots).
-They are most often found on the face and hands, and are larger and more defined than freckles.
+Lentigines are flat brown marks.
+The most common type, the solar lentigo, arises in middle age and also results from sun damage (age spots).
+These are most often found on the face and hands, and are larger and more defined than freckles.
 Lentigines tend to persist for long periods and don't disappear in the winter (though they may fade).
-The correct term for a single lesion is solar or actinic lentigo.

-It is important to distinguish the harmless solar lentigo from an early malignant melanoma, subtypes lentigo maligna and lentiginous melanoma.
-If the freckle has arisen recently, is made up of more than one colour or has irregular borders or if you have any doubts, see your dermatologist for advice.
-It is sometimes difficult to tell a benign lentigo from a melanoma, particular if there are atypical features clinically or pathologically.
-This is called atypical melanocytic hyperplasia.
-Such lesions should be completely removed by surgical excision with pathological examination.
+When evaluating an atypical solar lentigo, is important to distinguish solar lentigo from melanoma in situ, especially subtypes lentigo maligna and lentiginous melanoma.
+The freckle may have arisen recently, is made up of more than one colour or has irregular borders.
+It is sometimes also difficult to tell a benign lentigo from a melanoma histologically, particular if it is atypical melanocytic hyperplasia.
+Such lesions should be completely removed by surgical excision, with pathological examination.

 If the brown marks are scaly, they may be actinic keratoses (sun damage) or seborrhoeic keratoses (senile warts).
 In this case there is a proliferation of keratinocytes.
 Facial pigmentation may also be due to melasma, a chronic pigmentatary disorder.